 While some scholars argue that Maryland should convert to a comparative negligence state, the fact is that contributory negligence remains in law today.

-The Law Offices of Adam M. Smallow Wants to Fight for Your Case
+Adam M. Smallow Wants to Fight for Your Case

 If you are still wondering what contributory negligence is and how it pertains to your case, call our law firm at (410) 777-8960 for a free case evaluation.
 You can speak with a member of our team about your accident and where your case stands.
-We can also refer you to trusted medical providers during this call that our staff and families would use.
+We can also refer you during this call to trusted medical providers that our staff and families would use.

-If you decide to work with us, we can set up your client profile and also provide you a unique texting number for you to reach us at any time, any day of the week.
+If you decide to work with us, we can set up your client profile and also provide you with a unique texting number for you to reach us at any time, any day of the week.
 We make ourselves available for contact as much as possible, so do not hesitate to reach out today.